You must be aware of one of the newest mortgage options available in Dec 2021!

 - Your estate’s market value

 How Does A Retirement Interest-Only Mortgage Work?

-Unlike other lifetime mortgages, with the RIOs, you only pay back the interest (and not the loan itself) each month.
+Unlike other lifetime mortgages, with the RIOs, you will only repay the interest (not the loan balance) each month.
 Thus, when the loan term ends, you only pay back the initial mortgage amount.